SamudhyanKahol/neural-net-spam-classifier/README.md

 ## Important Notes

-- The source code is **not included** here due to university coursework regulations.
+- The source code is **included** but to get it working you are going to have to plug in your own data.
 - This repository contains a report on my project (pdf file) which includes the methodology, design decisions and results.

 ## Summary